 Finance companies and contractors who serve larger for-profit businesses and nonprofit organizations that do not meet the small business definition may be interested in the Nonresidential program.

-At least 70% of the credit-enhanced financed amount must be Energy Savings Measures or demand response.
+At least 70% of the credit-enhanced financed amount must be Energy Saving Measures or demand response.
 Up to 30% of the credit-enhanced financed amount may fund nonenergy efficiency improvements.
 Additional nonenergy improvements may be financed, but that portion of the financing will not receive a credit enhancement.
 Financing for distributed generation (DG) improvements, like solar photovoltaic (PV), may be financed but will not be credit-enhanced.

 Financial products supported

 Products supported will include loans, leases, equipment financing agreements, service agreements and savings-based payment agreements up to $5 million.